-- 5. Run one of the following commands and wait for the command to complete. - If you migrate to a major new version, such as migrating from ADI V5.0.4 to ADI V5.0.5, run the following command:
+- 5. Run one of the following commands and wait for the command to complete. - If you migrate from a modification level to a later modification level, such as migrating from ADI V5.0.4 to ADI V5.0.5, run the following command: